ryan-p-randall/our-conference-notes/aboutme.md

 [Amplifying](https://en.wikipedia.org/wiki/Human_microphone) work whose creators want it to be shared is great, but I didn't feel comfortable drawing people to that particular platform.
 I spell that company's name "Goggle" intentionally.
 They're a prime example of what Shoshana Zuboff has termed [surveillance capitalism](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=2594754).
 I don't want to encourage any colleagues to have to exchange private information / metadata to access professional development resources.

 Then I remembered Etherpads.
-Myself, Kate Deibel, Achintya Rao, and other folks from Mastodon and Twitter compared the accessibility and ease of use of [RiseUp's Etherpad](http://pad.riseup.net) to those from [CryptPad](https://cryptpad.fr/what-is-cryptpad.html).
+Myself, Kate Deibel, Achintya Rao, Carrie Wade, and other folks from Mastodon and Twitter compared the accessibility and ease of use of [RiseUp's Etherpad](http://pad.riseup.net) to those from [CryptPad](https://cryptpad.fr/what-is-cryptpad.html).
 RiseUp won because it is simplest and, unlike CryptPad, doesn't break the ability to press the `tab` button for keyboard navigation.
 (That's fixed but is still far more cumbersome).
 And here we are!

 ### The Procedure